The older I get the more I recognize the value in acting with intention and seeking those who interact with me intentionally.

 Similarly, you will return the same actions to that individual, if you identify that person as a potential forever mate.

-Those are expectations that we have placed on individuals that we identify as our forever mate.
+In most cases, these assumptions are expectations that we have placed on individuals that we identify as our forever mate.
 We assume they will be so certain that they won't have any reservations.
 Which is scary if you think about it.
-Especially because we are human and flawed beings, if someone is with you for 6 months and have no reservations about marrying you within one year of knowing each other, that should be a concern.
+Especially because we are human and flawed beings, if someone is with you for 6 months and have no reservations about marrying you within one year of knowing each other, that could be a concern.
 Why?
 Because that individual may have some bad intentions that you have yet to identify.

-However, when blinded by our expectations and instant gratification, we can't see that in the forefront.
+However, when blinded by our expectations, assumptions and desire for instant gratification, we fail to see red flags in the forefront.
 Then we become more focused on our desired goal (instant gratification) and end up wasting our time.
 But know this, someone who is patient, is also considerate, careful and calculated.
 They are observant and OK with taking their time to ensure that they are making a decision that is not only best for themselves, but also for you.

 Patient people are considerate people, and it is highly recommended NOT to rush patient individuals.
 Patience looks different on someone with good intention.
 Impatience (if you noticed) is also a sign of someone who may have bad intentions (selfish or self-serving motives).

 However, if you feel they are moving way too slow for your liking, you may need to look at how you are interacting with them.
 Because although you may be comfortable, it may be them who is not so comfortable with you!

 Time has no bearing on comfort.
 Comfort has no bearing on titles.
 And titles have no bearing on long term commitments...

 Number three is like the golden egg of this post.
 It's the one thing that everyone knew would be on the list, but also, unfortunately, it's the one thing that people often mistake for "consistency".
 Sorry to disappoint, consistency is not listed for a very good reason...